MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/developing-sms-apps.md

 Users running Windows can control access to SMS capability at an app level by using the Settings charm.

-**Note**
+> [!NOTE]
-Together with user consent, the app must also have access granted by the device by adding the app name in the device or service metadata.
+> Together with user consent, the app must also have access granted by the device by adding the app name in the device or service metadata.

 ## SMS notifications filtering